 We can access the target value indirectly pointed to by pointer to a pointer by applying the indirection operator twice.
 Consider the following code:

 This code will display the value 100.
-Here, p1 is declared as a pointer to an integer and p2 as a pointer to a pointer to an integer.
+Here, p1 is declared as a pointer to an integer and p2 as a pointer to an integer.